flrntdfr/du4.link/README.md

 1. Get your own domain name: `domain.tld`.
 1. Fork the repo.
-1. Edit `CNAME` with your domain name.
+1. Update `CNAME` with your domain name.
 1. Update `_config.yaml` with your information.
 1. Update `index.md` with your information.
 1. Enable github pages for the repo.